agileactors/academy-node-workshop/README.md

 In this branch we will learn about web-sockets

-In application like a chat app realtime communication between the client and the server is a must have.
+In applications like a chat app realtime communication between the client and the server is a must have.
 This kind of communications can be achieved by a technology called **Web Sockets** (https://en.wikipedia.org/wiki/WebSocket).
 In node.js we can easily work with web-sockets using a popular library called socket.io

 Usage: